 Poultry and Other Avian Species

-In the case of poultry or poultry products from the states of Arizona, Idaho, Nevada, Oregon and Washington, exporters must submit results of an official laboratory attesting that the merchandise comes from flocks or farms of origin where at least 59 serum samples were tested for avian influenza with negative results using the double immune diffusion agar gel test (DIGA) according to the guidelines established by the OIE, as well as a negative test by virus isolation or PCR”.
+However in the case of poultry from the states of Arizona, Nevada, exporters must submit results of an official laboratory attesting that the merchandise comes from flocks or farms of origin where at least 59 serum samples were tested for avian influenza with negative results using the double immune diffusion agar gel test (DIGA) according to the guidelines established by the OIE, as well as a negative test by virus isolation or PCR”.

 The National Import and Export Services (NIES) announces that starting on March 10, 2015, shipments of Bird Hatching Eggs and Three Days Old Birds to Mexico must be accompanied by new health certificates for these commodities.
 On that date, only the new certificates will be accepted to export these commodities to Mexico.
 The new certificates do not need to be accompanied by VS FORM 17-6.